Skip to main content

 Auth model

-• If the conversation has already ended or the token has been used, the platform rejects the callback.
+• If the conversation has already ended or the credential has been consumed, the platform rejects the callback.

 Do not log callback tokens

-Treat the callback token like a one-shot bearer credential.
+Treat the callback credential like a one-shot secret.
 Don't write it to logs, don't store it longer than needed, don't share it across work items.

 What to POST back